aldotele/pingem/README.md

 # Pingem

-This is a system to monitor availability of APIs with the option of checking whether the API response matches a specific pattern or not.
+**Pingem** is a system to monitor availability of APIs with the option of checking whether the API response matches a specific pattern or not.
 This is done by providing an optional *regex* as a parameter of the request.
 The system will always provide two information: